 Extreme Penalties for Protest-related Offenses

 Many anti-protest bills restrict the freedom of assembly by creating extreme penalties for common infractions connected to protests.
 A 2020 law enacted in Tennessee makes obstructing a sidewalk or street an offense punishable by a year in jail, even though most protests occur on sidewalks and streets.
-Other bills target environmental demonstrators who protest near the site of fossil fuel pipelines, by creating extreme penalties for either trespassing near a pipeline or interfering with pipeline construction.
-In Louisiana, a law enacted in 2018 makes it a felony, punishable by five years in jail, to trespass near a pipeline, chilling the ability of demonstrators to protest close to pipelines or their construction sites.
+Other bills target environmental demonstrators who protest near fossil fuel pipelines, by creating extreme penalties for either trespassing near a pipeline or interfering with pipeline construction.
+Under a Louisiana law enacted in 2018, demonstrators who trespass near a pipeline construction site could face five years in prison.

 Vague and Overbroad Provisions